-Global Career Compass: Leveraging Education Abroad for Student Career Development & Employability: a excellent blog for any study abroad returnee.
+Global Career Compass: Leveraging Education Abroad for Student Career Development & Employability: This is an excellent blog for any study abroad returnee.

 Some students who return from studying abroad report a higher-than-average rate of stress-related health issues.
-This can include headaches, stomach aches, insomnia, difficulty in focusing, trouble in getting along with people, feeling overwhelmed or having a sense of regret about going abroad or returning to CSU.
+This can include headaches, stomach aches, insomnia, difficulty in focusing, trouble in getting along with people, feeling overwhelmed or having a sense of regret about going abroad or returning.

 If you have any of these symptoms, don’t deny yourself the free (or nearly free) services that are available to you as a CSU student.

 - Contact CSU Counseling Center in the Union Building, 1836 Euclid Ave., room 220 ( tel.
 216-687-2277).
 Their staff includes counselors who specialize in cross-cultural issues.
 Walk-ins are accepted 1:00- 3:00 pm Monday-Friday.